Lead is a naturally occurring metal. It is used in industry and, in the past, was added to petrol and household paints.

 - foods stored in pewter, lead crystal glassware or pottery containing lead-based glazing may become contaminated with lead.
 Imported cans from specialty stores with irregularly soldered side seams may contain high levels of lead.
 Legislation restricts lead levels in Australian foods.
 Eating animals hunted using lead shot may also cause lead exposure

 - metal objects such as jewellery, old coins, medals and curtain weights may contain lead.

-The Department of Health and Human Services (Victoria) Environmental Health Program can provide advice about lead sources in the home and how to manage them safely (Tel.
+The Department of Health and Human Services (Victoria) Environment Section can provide advice about lead sources in the home and how to manage them safely (Tel.
 1300 761 874).

 Young children and lead exposure

 Lead exposure can permanently damage the brain and impair intellectual development.
 For children the risk of exposure to lead and the health effects of exposure can depend on their environment, stage of development or behaviours.
 Children under five years of age are especially vulnerable to lead exposure because:

 - they frequently put their hands, and held objects, to their mouth

 - they absorb and retain more lead from their gut and airways than adults do